Veterans benefits and resources

 Veterans of Foreign Wars (VFW)

 The VFW serves veterans who have participated in theaters of operations overseas.
 VFW can assist veterans with numerous services including compensation, student scholarships, financial assistance, and employment opportunities.
-Local VFWs are located Lynnwood (Post 1040) and Edmonds (Post 8870).
+VFW Post 1040 is located in Lynnwood and Post 8870 is located in Edmonds.

 The American Legion provides assistance with compensation claims, financial assistance, educational resources, community involvement and many others.
 Legion Post 66 is located in Edmonds and Post 234 is located in Mountlake Terrace.